Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• teamId (string, required): Team ID
+• teamId (string, required): The team ID to retrieve members for

 list_aliases